Horizontal Layout Container Component (HBox)

 (Animation 1-4)

-In the Scene2D property settings panel, add a custom component script.
-Then, drag the HBox into its exposed attribute entrance.
-Since there is only one HBox and the effect cannot be viewed, the developer can add some child nodes under the HBox.
-The sample code is as follows:
+In the Scene2D properties panel, add a custom script component.
+Then, drag the HBox into the exposed property field.
+For demonstration purposes, add some child nodes under the HBox.
+Example script:

 const { regClass, property } = Laya;